 Any artist who’s just starting their music career has heard the term “music royalties.”
-If you’ve been wondering how a music royalty works, read this article, and we’ll explain its fundamentals and how royalties factor into your music career.
+If you’ve been wondering how do music royalties work, read this article, and we’ll explain its fundamentals and how royalties factor into your music career.

 What Are Royalties in Music?

 The basic “music royalty” definition is that they are a sum of money paid to the composer or recording artist of a written piece of music for each public performance of that work.
 Royalties are also paid to publishers and any other copyright holders.
 The bottom line is that anyone who holds a copyright on a piece of music will receive royalties for any public performance of that work.

 There are two types of music copyrights: 1) master rights (or sound recording rights) and 2) publishing rights.
 Master rights refer to the sound recording of the song.
 An artist, record label, or recording studio who owns the master rights will receive royalties any time the recorded song is played.
 Publishing rights refer to the actual music composition ( e.g., the notes, melodies, lyrics, etc.).
 Whoever owns the publishing rights receives royalties whenever the song is played and when the composition is reproduced.